 - I spent about 1 hour exploring the complex.

 Note: There is a dress code to enter the complex and be prepared for lots and lots of people.
+There was a huge queue to enter the complex when I visited.

 11:15 AM – Start from Grand Palace